-5. Imposition of a penalty pursuant to this section [by mailing a summons] shall not be deemed a conviction as an operator and shall not be made part of the operating record of the person upon whom such liability is imposed, nor shall it be used for insurance purposes in the provision of motor vehicle insurance coverage.
-[However, if a law-enforcement officer uses a handheld photo speed monitoring device to record a violation of § 46.2-878.1 and personally issues a summons at the time of the violation, the conviction that results shall be made a part of the person's driving record and used for insurance purposes in the provision of motor vehicle insurance coverage.]

-6. A summons for a violation of § 46.2-878.1 issued [ pursuant to as provided in ] this section may be executed by mailing by first-class mail a copy thereof to the owner, lessee, or renter of the vehicle.
-In the case of a vehicle owner, the copy shall be mailed to the address contained in the records of or accessible to the Department; in the case of a vehicle lessee or renter, the copy shall be mailed to the address contained in the records of the lessor or [ renter owner ] .
+- 5. Imposition of a penalty pursuant to this section by mailing a summons shall not be deemed a conviction as an operator and shall not be made part of the operating record of the person upon whom such liability is imposed, nor shall it be used for insurance purposes in the provision of motor vehicle insurance coverage.
+However, if a law-enforcement officer uses a handheld photo speed monitoring device to record a violation of § 46.2-873 or 46.2-878.1 and personally issues a summons at the time of the violation, the conviction that results shall be made a part of such driver's driving record and used for insurance purposes in the provision of motor vehicle insurance coverage. - 6.
+A summons for a violation of § 46.2-873 or 46.2-878.1 issued by mail pursuant to this section shall be executed by mailing by first-class mail a copy thereof to the owner, lessee, or renter of the vehicle.
+In the case of a vehicle owner, the copy shall be mailed to the address contained in the records of or accessible to the Department.
+In the case of a vehicle lessee or renter, the copy shall be mailed to the address contained in the records of the lessor or renter.
 Every such mailing shall include, in addition to the summons, a notice of (i) the summoned person's ability to rebut the presumption that he was the operator of the vehicle at the time of the alleged violation through the filing of an affidavit as provided in subdivision 4 and (ii) instructions for filing such affidavit, including the address to which the affidavit is to be sent.
-If the summoned person fails to appear on the date of return set out in the summons mailed pursuant to this section, the summons shall be executed in the manner set out in § 19.2-76.3.
+If the summoned person fails to appear on the date of return set out in the summons mailed pursuant to this section, the summons shall be executed in the manner set out in

+§ 19.2-76.3.
 No proceedings for contempt or arrest of a person summoned by mailing shall be instituted for failure to appear on the return date of the summons.
-If the summons is issued to an owner [ , lessee, or renter or lessee ] of a vehicle with a registration outside the Commonwealth and such person fails to appear on the date of return set out in the summons mailed pursuant to this section, the summons will be eligible for all legal collections activities.
-Any summons executed for a violation of § 46.2-878.1 issued pursuant to this section shall provide to the person summoned at least 30 business days from the mailing of the summons to inspect information collected by a handheld photo speed monitoring device in connection with the violation.
-If the Department of State Police does not execute a summons for a violation of § 46.2-878.1 issued pursuant to this section within 14 business days from the date of the violation, all information collected pertaining to that suspected violation shall be purged within 16 business days from the date of the violation.
+If the summons is issued to an owner, lessee, or renter of a vehicle with a registration outside the Commonwealth and such person fails to appear on the date of return set out in the summons mailed pursuant to this section, the summons will be eligible for all legal collections activities.
+Any summons executed for a violation of § 46.2-873 or 46.2-878.1 issued pursuant to this section shall provide to the person summoned at least 30 days from the mailing of the summons to inspect information collected by a handheld photo speed monitoring device in connection with the violation.
+If the law-enforcement agency that was operating the handheld speed monitoring device does not execute a summons for a violation of § 46.2-873 or 46.2-878.1 issued pursuant to this section within 14 days from the date of the violation, all information collected pertaining to that suspected violation shall be purged within 16 days from the date of the violation.